-When it comes to stadiums and sports facilities, on-time completion and efficiency in the construction and operation of the building are of the utmost importance.
-These facilities offer great potential for saving energy and maintenance costs in heating and cooling systems.
-Whether as sports floor or turf heating, skating rink, in the sanitary area, or in the air conditioning technology, aquatherm piping systems offer customized solutions and have proven their advantages in arenas and sports facilities all over the world.
-In addition, our prefabrication services allow for construction time to be shortened and money saved.
+In the construction of stadiums and sports facilities, it is not only the completion on schedule that is of utmost importance, but also the economic efficiency in the construction and operation of the building.
+Particularly in the area of heating and cooling, there is great potential for savings in energy and maintenance.
+Whether as sports floor or lawn heating, ice rink, in the sanitary area or in the air conditioning technology: pipe systems from aquatherm offer individual solutions for all requirements and have proven their advantages in objects all over the world.
+Thanks to our prefabrication, the construction time is shortened and thus cash is saved.

 TCF Bank Stadium

 In order to provide athletes with optimal conditions even in snow and ice, a turf heating system should be installed in the TCF Bank Stadium that works trouble-free and permanently even at high operating temperatures.